-June 2026 saw 34 draws issuing 14,071 invitations across Express Entry and 30 PNP streams.
-Healthcare and CEC draws dominated federal activity, while Alberta and BC led provincial volume.
+June 2026 saw 43 immigration draws issuing 16,012 invitations across Express Entry and PNP streams.
+Healthcare, tech, and provincial pathways led strong activity nationwide.

 Express Entry Highlights